LatinLady/J-B-POR-REACT/README.md

 ## Description

 Examining through GitHub fair isn't sufficient!
 Check out my responsive portfolio built with Respond.
 This site highlights mobile-first plan and simple route between components.
+This is a simple portfolio in the future I will be updating it.

 ## Table of Contents
 1. [Description](#description)